sdjanian/sacanalysis/README.md

 This is an example of how the data should be formated with corresponding column names.
 It contains the time of the recording in milliseconds, and the and x and y coordinates of the eye movements.
 The column labelled “handlabeller_final” is the eye movement class, unknown as code 0, with fixation as code 1, saccades as code 2, smooth pursuit as code 3, and noise as code 4.
 “Velocity” is self-explanatory.
 In the GazeCom dataset they have multiple velocities named speed_1, speed_2 ... speed_16.
 We use speed_1 and rename it to velocity.
 “Source” is the file name and “subject” is the subject identifier.

-% - 0 is UNKNOWN
-% - 1 is FIX (fixation)
-% - 2 is SACCADE
-% - 3 is SP (smooth pursuit)
-% - 4 is NOISE

 | time  | x | y | handlabeller_final | velocity | source | subject |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |------------- |
 | 1  | 22.57  | 0.19  | 4  | 0  | GazeCom_Data\all_features\beach\AAF_beach.arff  |AAF  |